-What is a Cashback and when does it pay out?
+What is a Payback Bonus and when does it pay out?

-Your Cash Back Bonus is included with your policy and pays you up to 25% of all your premiums, or the entire first year's premiums (whichever is less) back in cash after 4 consecutive years of continuous cover with Dialdirect, even if certain claims are made.
+A Payback Bonus is included with your home contents and buildings policy as well as if you have comprehensive vehicle cover and chose the package option of Dialdirect Payback.
+It pays you up to 25% of all your premiums, or the entire first year’s premiums (whichever is less) back in cash after 4 consecutive years of continuous cover with Dialdirect, even if certain claims are made.

-Can I take a loan against my Cash Back Bonus?
+Can I take a loan against my Payback Bonus?

-Unfortunately the submission of a claim is unpredictable so the Cash Back Bonus has no loan value.
+Unfortunately the submission of a claim is unpredictable so the Payback Bonus has no loan value.